Tezsure/Bundle-react/README.md

 - First is the Tezos node you want to use , It can be local or any remote node

-* Next You can change the contractCode and ContractStorage with the ones you want to deploy
+* Next You can change the contract_code and contract_storage with the ones you want to deploy

 - Set the parameters like amount, gas_limit, derivation_path etc